Find answers to the most frequently asked questions about our upcoming admission process and academic programs.

 Students often find the following platforms useful (independent providers):

 Yes.
 However, please note that tuition fees are generally non-refundable once the semester has officially started or if you have attended classes.
-Refunds are typically only considered in specific cases such as visa refusal before the start of the programme (minus administrative fees).
+Refunds are typically only considered in specific cases such as visa refusal before the start of the program (minus administrative fees).
 Please consult the full terms and conditions in your offer letter.

 We genuinely appreciate students who do thorough due diligence regarding their education.
 It is vital that you understand the specific legal framework of the institution you choose.